 - #5: Used on radiators near the boiler and in warm rooms

-- #6: Used on radiators farther from the boiler and in cold rooms (e.g., 2nd floor)
+- #6: Used on radiators farther from the boiler and in cold rooms (such as rooms on upper floors)

-- C: Used on radiators farthest from the boiler (e.g., 3rd floor)
+- C: Used on radiators farthest from the boiler (e.g., third floor)

 - D: Used on radiators needing a lot of venting (e.g., long branches or extra-large radiators)